The Vortex Trainer uses industrial-grade joysticks and steering wheels developed by manufacturers for cranes and heavy earthmoving equipment.

 The latest addition to the CM Labs training suite, the Vortex Trainer features the same exceptional quality as its more immersive simulators.
-“Effective training is such a key component of work site safety — we feel that providing professional-grade simulation- based training is the only responsible option,” says Drew Carruthers, CM Labs' Product Manager.
+“Effective training is such a key component of work site safety — we feel that providing professional-grade simulation- based training is the only responsible option,” said Drew Carruthers, CM Labs' product manager.

 The Vortex Trainer uses industrial-grade joysticks and steering wheels developed by manufacturers for cranes and heavy earthmoving equipment, and provides the same field-proven learning content delivered by CM Labs on all its training solutions.